 An important component of QAPI is using data to not only identify quality problems, but to use that data to develop plans for improvement.
 However, how should you track information to make decisions for performance improvement?
 Here’s what peak performers do:

 - Consider adding quality analytics to your technology mix.
-While EHR systems are great at capturing a significant amount of data, peak performers know that they need robust data analytics tools to really dive into key drivers.
+While EMR systems are great at capturing a significant amount of data, peak performers know that they need robust data analytics tools to really dive into key drivers.
 These tools, such as our home health analytics and hospice analytics, can help you go beyond simple data collection and reporting.
 They can provide useful insights that allow for strategic management of clinical processes and data-driven performance improvement.

 - Thoroughly review your Hospice CAHPS and HHCAHPS data.
 Simply collecting and reporting patient and caregiver data cannot truly spark performance improvement efforts.
 To achieve quality peak performance, you really need to dig into your CAHPS data, developing strategies and action items.
 This allows you to focus on areas that need improvement so you can build solid, patient-centered clinical processes.